joseeden/joeden/docs/017-Version-Control-and-CICD/002-CICD/003-Jenkins-Labs/011-First-Jenkins-Job.md

 </div>

 Check the finished build under the **Build History**.
-Then on the build page, click the **Console Output** on the left panel to see the output.

 <div class='img-center'>

 ![](/img/docs/jen1buildnow.png)

 </div>

+On the build page, click the **Console Output** on the left panel to see the output.

 <div class='img-center'>

 ![](/img/docs/jen1buildnow2.png)